It’s been said that everything you need to know you learned in kindergarten. Does this phrase ring true for print and packaging designers?

 In the spirit of spring, we attempted to use a simple childhood activity—dyeing eggs—to solve some of the most perplexing color issues facing the packaging designer/printer relationship.

-Here are three lessons to learn about color in packaging from our annual egg dyeing ritual.
+Here are three lessons to learn about color in print and packaging from our annual egg dyeing ritual.

 1. Why do we need black in color printing?